linuxerfromscratcher-dot/Atom1.2-1.9/README.md

 > where comment in code?

 ## i hate comments a bit.
+### comment from linuxerfromscratcher-dot: this look of atom isn't bad too, as long as this doesn't become a babylon tower of specific files, which can be destroyed by one typo and destroy moods of people.

 # Technical Specification and Documentation for the Atom Programming Language (v1.2-atomicfish)